How to Write a Speaker Bio That Books Gigs (Templates Inside)

 No buzzword.
 What do you literally do?

-Strong: "accompanies the integration of AI systems into operational decision processes"
+Strong: "accompanies the integration of AI systems into operational decision processes" Weak: "inspires executives to transformative action"

 Which problem do you solve?
 For very clearly understood activities you can skip this.
 For abstract topics it's required.